OWASP/owasp-summit-2017/Logistics/Jekyll-Properties.md

 ## Workshop Properties

-These properties are important for the Workshop page, see [Workshops](Workshops).
+These properties are important for the Workshop page, see [Working-Sessions](Working-Sessions).

 * __layout: event-point/workshop__
 * __type: workshop__